DeanZi/ex2_ml/README.md

 * PERCEPTRON (epochs = 3000) ACC:  88.33333333333333 %
 * SVM (epochs = 3000) ACC:  90.0 %
 * PA (epochs = 2000) ACC:  87.08333333333333 %

+### Author
+This code was written by *DeanZi* as part of a university programming project.
+Feel free to use and modify it as you like.